jsebrech/contact-picker-service-nodejs/CONTRIBUTING.md

 ### Publishing

+> Only the ACPaaS UI team publishes new packages.
+[Contact us](https://acpaas-ui.digipolis.be/contact) if you need a new release published.

 Follow these steps to publish a new version of the package.
 You must have a Digipolis account with access to Nexus.

 1. Increment the version in package.json
-2. Log in to the the private registry
+2. Log in to the private registry

     `> npm login --registry=https://nexusrepo.antwerpen.be/repository/npm-private/`